Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Experiments

 In this section, we evaluate the performance of the learned representations across various downstream tasks to demonstrate their generalizability and ability to capture essential ECG features.
 ECG-JEPA is compared against several state-of-the-art self-supervised learning (SSL) methods.

 For classification tasks, we use AUC (Area Under the ROC Curve) and F1 scores as evaluation metrics.
 AUC provides a comprehensive measure of discriminative ability by considering performance across all classification thresholds, making it more robust to variations in decision boundaries.
 In contrast, the F1 score balances precision and recall at a fixed threshold, offering insights into the model’s performance when a specific decision boundary is chosen.
+We select the best model configuration based on AUC performance on the validation set, and all reported results are computed on the held-out test set.

-In multi-label classification, we compute AUC by averaging the scores from binary classification for each label, while for multi-class classification, AUC is calculated using the one-vs-rest approach.
-For both tasks, F1 scores are macro-averaged across all classes to ensure equal weighting of each class in the final score.

-In most cases, ECG-JEPA consistently outperforms other SSL methods that rely on hand-crafted augmentations, highlighting its effectiveness in learning generalizable representations.
-In our experiments, ECG-JEPA\(_{rb}\) and ECG-JEPA\(_{mb}\) refer to ECG-JEPA models trained using random masking and multi-block masking strategies, respectively.
+In multi-label classification, AUC is computed by averaging the scores from binary classification for each label, whereas in multi-class classification, AUC is calculated using the one-vs-rest approach.
+For both tasks, F1 scores are macro-averaged across all classes to ensure equal weighting.
+For brevity, ECG-JEPA\(_{rb}\) and ECG-JEPA\(_{mb}\) denote ECG-JEPA models trained using random masking and multi-block masking strategies, respectively.

+For linear evaluations, we performed a grid search over 10 logarithmically spaced learning rates between \(10^{-1}\) and \(10^{-4}\).
+For fine-tuning, we used 10 logarithmically spaced base learning rates between \(10^{-2}\) and \(10^{-5}\), where the actual learning rate is computed as \( \textit{lr} = \textit{base\_lr} \times \textit{batchsize} / 256 \), following the heuristic proposed by \citep{baselr}.
+The best-performing learning rate was selected based on validation set performance, and all reported scores reflect evaluation on the held-out test set.

+We first present classification results, including linear evaluation, reduced-lead evaluation, low-shot learning, and fine-tuning.
+We then examine whether the learned representations preserve clinically meaningful signal structure through ECG feature extraction, segmentation, and robustness under noise, and finally assess the effect of CroPA.